junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

 # TransMorph on IXI dataset
-This is a short description of applying TransMorph varaints and the baseline models on [IXI dataset](https://brain-development.org/ixi-dataset/) for **atlas-to-patient registration**.
+This page contains a brief description of using TransMorph variants and the baseline models on the [IXI dataset](https://brain-development.org/ixi-dataset/) for **atlas-to-patient registration**.

 All training and inference scripts mentioned in this page are in [`IXI/ (Currently Not Available)`]().